luxdvie/WS2812Controller/README.md

 # Current Animations

-1. Rainbow
-     - Cycle through all colors and pulse through strip.
+1. Rainbow - Cycle through all colors and pulse through strip.
-2. Fade 2 Colors
-     - Choose 2 colors and fade the strip between them.
+2. Fade 2 Colors - Choose 2 colors and fade the strip between them.
-3. Dance
-   -  Each LED is rapidly moving through the color wheel, giving a 'disco' / 'dance' effect.
+3. Dance -  Each LED is rapidly moving through the color wheel, giving a 'disco' / 'dance' effect.
-5. Starry Night
-    -  Twinkling, white LED effects to simulate stars! :star:
+4. Starry Night -  Twinkling, white LED effects to simulate stars! :star:
-6. Christmas Tree
-     - Randomly cycle R / G / B / W through the strip.
+5. Christmas Tree - Randomly cycle R / G / B / W through the strip.
-7. Christmas Iterate
-     - Iterate a segment of R / G / B / W LEDs through the strip from top to bottom and bottom to top
+6. Christmas Iterate - Iterate a segment of R / G / B / W LEDs through the strip from top to bottom and bottom to top

 # Important Reading

-I found this NPM package : https://www.npmjs.com/package/rpi-ws281x-native Read this page.
+I found [the great rpi-ws281x-native NPM package](https://www.npmjs.com/package/rpi-ws281x-native) which alllows the Raspberry Pi to communicate with WS2812x strips.
+You should check it out 😄

-It led me to follow the instructions here at Adafruit: https://learn.adafruit.com/neopixels-on-raspberry-pi.
+It led me to follow [these easy instructions on Adafruit](https://learn.adafruit.com/neopixels-on-raspberry-pi).

 Connect your raspi according to those instructions.
 I have been using my Pi's with a diode instead of the level converter, and they work well.